arthur-jacquin/edit/manual.md

 * modify editor messages
 * choose the default values for runtime-modifiable settings
 * add new languages for syntax highlighting (see `syntax_highlighting.md`)
-* set a scrolloff value and a visual column
+* set a non-null scroll offset value and a visual column

 ## Interacting with the editor